udayabhaskar/azure-resource-audit/README.md

 # Azure Resource Audit Tool

-A small Python tool I built to quickly audit Azure resources across a subscription and generate an Excel inventory report.
+A Python tool I built to quickly audit Azure resources across a subscription and generate an Excel inventory report.

 The main goal is to get a simple view of what resources exist, where they are, what state they are in, who owns them, which environment they belong to, and their SKU.